ccpgames/focusgrouplogs-frontend/README.md

 ## The future

-I want to get this off of files/filesystems as soon as possible.
-The data is perfect for storing as key/value, and [google gives us one to use](https://cloud.google.com/datastore/docs/concepts/overview).
-Need to update the feeder container to use this first, and make those changes in lockstep.

 The cache times on the file reads are probably too short, but for now I'd rather err on the side of freshness.

 Need to come up with a better view for the main page.
 Would like to have each month grouped together with a [+]/[-] button to expand/collaspe the month.
 Currently it's not too bad, but eventually it's going to be a really long page.

-Will change the cache type to redis someday, but not until after the filesystem change, since that locks the frontend deployment to a single node anyway.

 ## Get involved!